rwieruch/blog_iamliesa_content/blog/stocking-healthy-kitchen-fats/index.md

 Just like avocado oil, it is higher in monounsaturated fat, which makes it less stable, and is high in DHA (docosahexaenoic acid), an omega-3-fatty acid that our bodies need for mental and physical health.
 Studies have shown that DHA from algae oil <BlogLink to="https://www.ncbi.nlm.nih.gov/pubmed/22113870">reduces serum triglycerides and increases HDL cholesterol (the good cholesterol) and LDL cholesterol </BlogLink> in persons without heart diseases.
 Apart from Algae oil offering an excellent fatty acids profile, it’s also popular for its neutral taste to it that doesn’t overpower food flavor.

 **Olive oil** is probably the most famous among the healthy oils.
-It consists of close to 75 percent monounsaturated fats such as oleic acid and is known for its heart healthy effects.
+It consists of close to 75 percent monounsaturated fats such as oleic acid, which makes it very heat-stable, and is known for its heart healthy effects.

 Oleic acid is connected to reducing <BlogLink to="https://www.ncbi.nlm.nih.gov/pubmed/16484595">inflammation</BlogLink> and it may even have beneficial effects on genes that are linked to cancer (<BlogLink to="https://www.ncbi.nlm.nih.gov/pubmed/15642702">1</BlogLink>, <BlogLink to="https://www.ncbi.nlm.nih.gov/pubmed/17168666">2</BlogLink>).